 It feels really good to have created a modern power cable for this ancient device.
 It makes it considerably more usable in modern times as nearly everything has USB and there is no longer any need to carry around a heavy wall plug.

 Now I have the prototype I intend to replace the USB cable to a black one and 3D print an enclosure for the electronics in the style of the Psion 3Link – if nothing else to grip the cables to reduce the strain on the solder joins and circuit board.
 Keep watch for a 3D printed update.

 So I’ve had my 3D a few weeks now and I’ve been able to create a 3D-printed enclosure that snap-fits together tightly with no screws.
 I designed it using Fusion 360 and printed it on my newly acquired Original Prusa i3 MK3S.

 I went through several prototypes.
 Below you can see my first “open sled” version where I was experimenting with a raised platform and cable-tie grips.

 For the final version, the enclosure grips the cables at each end using cable ties too but is more condensed than the original prototype.
 It also has a raised platform with a channel the circuit board sits in snugly.
 The snap-fit mechanism I used worked out great too.

 I want one too!

 So you happen to still be using a Psion Series 3a/c/mx too and would like a fancy, modern USB power cable?
 I may be convinced to make you one but they take up quite a bit of my time ordering parts, soldering, printing housing etc and will be priced appropriately.
 I’m just warning you not to expect economy of scale prices.
-Post me a message on Twitter or LinkedIn if you’re still interested.
+Contact me if you’re interested.